apwide/azure-golive-integration/src/README.md

 management features of Apwide Golive for Jira.

 This integration enables you to easily connect your Azure DevOps projects with Apwide Golive.
-Deployments and relevant environment information required by testers, release managers,... and other teams, are automatically pushed to Apwide Golive from your Azure DevOps pipelines.
+Deployments and relevant environment information required by testers, release managers,... and other teams, are automatically pushed to Apwide Golive and Jira from your Azure DevOps pipelines.

+Learn more about why it is important to track information of your environment [here](https://golive.apwide.com/doc/latest/cloud/track-your-environments)

 # Connect your Azure Project with Golive